August 21 is World QR Code Day: A Tribute to Masahiro Hara

 National Inventors Month was first recognized in August 1998 by the United Inventors Association of the USA (UIA-USA), the Academy of Applied Science, and Inventors Digest to honor creativity, ingenuity, and the courage to experiment.

-However, in 2011, the celebration was moved to May to fit the academic calendar better and align with the National Inventors Hall of Fame ceremony.
+However, in 2011, the celebration was moved to May to better align with the academic calendar and the National Inventors Hall of Fame ceremony.

 While May now shines as the month of invention, August remains historically tied to innovation.
 It’s a time that still resonates with the spirit of discovery and the excitement of groundbreaking ideas.